 - A summary of the evidence/finding of fact used to support its determination.

 - The determination of, and rationale for, the appropriate sanction(s).

 - The process for appealing.

-The student's enrollment status shall remain unchanged pending NYIT's final decision in the matter except in cases of interim suspension or where the dean of students (or designee) determines that the safety, health, or general welfare of any individual, or any part of NYIT may be involved.
+The student's enrollment status shall remain unchanged pending New York Tech's final decision in the matter except in cases of interim suspension or where the dean of students (or designee) determines that the safety, health, or general welfare of any individual, or any part of New York Tech, may be at risk.